- Aktive Kultur Reisen

 Day 5 Circular Hike in the butterfly forest and cardamom plantations (14 km/ 6 hours)

 We are certainly awakened by the melodic singing of the native throttle species “Malabar Whistling Thrush”, which chirps early in the morning in the cloud forest next to our camp.
 Today, the ascent to Phantom’s Head is on the agenda.
 It will be a beautiful day with an unforgettable view of the Papathy Shola (Butterfly Forest), which is known for the mass migrations of butterflies in October and November.
 The high, dense cloud forests offer an ideal environment not only for butterflies, but also for birds and other wildlife.
-Along the way we will see exceptionally beautiful grassland, extensive forests and mountains that offer spectacular views of the vastness of Tamil Nadu.
 We have the opportunity to visit a tribal village of the Muduvan, a tribe that for centuries colonized the upper reaches of the Western Ghats.
 Back to the camp we go through deep green cardamon plantations.

 Hiking route: 14 km, walking time about 6 hours